KSATDan Adams, General Manager, KSAT

 Third, Randy provides “strand of pearls” advice to global clients, working seamlessly with our international offices to develop familiar, comfortable and “right-sized” solutions.
 Randy’s extensive cross-border experience has resulted in an extensive tool-kit of resolutions for the most complex of legal regimes.
 Randy’s transactional and advisory experience is both deep and broad, working throughout North and South America, Europe, Asia and the Middle East and on the most complex of international programs and legal issues.

 Comtech Satellite Network TechnologiesDr.
-Vagan Shakhgildian, President of the Commercial Group, Comtech Satellite Network Technologies
+Vagan Shakhgildian, President, Comtech Satellite Network Technologies

-Vagan Shakhgildian was named President of the Commercial Group of Comtech Satellite Network Technologies in June 2021.
-He joined Comtech in March 2021, as part of the acquisition of Canada-based UHP Networks.
+Vagan Shakhgildian was named President of Comtech Satellite Networks Technologies Corp. (a Canadian Corporation) on January 3, 2022.
+Previously he held various senior management positions at Comtech, including CEO of Memotec.
+Vagan first joined Comtech in March 2021, as part of the acquisition of Canada-based UHP Networks.
 As the CEO of UHP Networks, he led the company from a virtual start-up to a market leader in high-performance VSAT systems.

 Prior to that Dr. Shakhgildian was the President and COO of Advantech Wireless, Head of Research at Adaptive Broadband and held senior R&D positions with Motorola and Signal Processors.
 Dr. Shakhgildian holds advanced degrees in mathematics and electronic engineering, as well as an MBA from the London Business School.